-Follow these straightforward steps to obtain a Kansas hunting license:
+Follow these straightforward steps to obtain a Kansas hunting license with HunterSafetyUSA:

-• Step 3: Buy your Kansas Department of Wildlife and Parks license, ensuring to check for any applicable fees, through an online purchase or in-person through a licensed agent.
+- Step 3: Purchase your Kansas Department of Wildlife and Parks license, ensuring you check for any applicable fees, through an online purchase or in person with a licensed agent.

 KS Hunter Education Certification